ralphjsmit/filament/packages/schemas/docs/02-forms/02-text-input.md

     ->suffixIcon('heroicon-m-globe-alt')
 ```

-<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `prefixIcon()` and `suffixIcon()` methods also accept a function to dynamically calculate it.
+<UtilityInjection set="formFields" version="4.x">As well as allowing static values, the `prefixIcon()` and `suffixIcon()` methods also accept a function to dynamically calculate them.
 You can inject various utilities into the function as parameters.</UtilityInjection>

 <AutoScreenshot name="forms/fields/text-input/suffix-icon" alt="Text input with suffix icon" version="4.x" />